 You may make either Regular 401(k) deferrals (pre-tax) or Roth 401(k) deferrals (after-tax).
 If you make Regular 401(k) deferrals, your deferrals are not subject to income tax until distributed from the Plan.
 If you make Roth 401(k) deferrals, your deferrals are subject to income tax at the time of deferral.
 The Roth 401(k) deferrals, however, are not taxed when you receive a distribution from the Plan.
-In addition, if the distribution of Roth 401(k) deferrals is considered "qualified," then the earnings on the deferrals will not be subject to income tax when distributed from the Plan.
-Distributions from your Roth accounts will be considered "qualified" only if the distribution is on account of attainment of age 59 1/2, death or disability, and the distribution must not occur prior to the end of the 5-year participation period that begins with the first taxable year for which you made a Roth 401(k) deferral to the Plan, or if earlier, the first taxable year for which you made a Roth 401(k) deferral to another Roth 401(k) plan or Roth 403(b) plan that you rolled over to this Plan.
+In addition, if the distributed from the Plan.
+Distributions from your Roth accounts will be considered "qualified" only if the distribution is on account of attainment of age 59 1/2, death or disability, and the distribution must not occur prior to the end of the 5-year participation period that begins with the first taxable year for which you made a Roth 401(k) deferral to another Roth 401(k) plan or Roth 403(b) plan that you rolled over to this Plan.
 Both types of deferrals are subject to Social Security taxes at the time of deferral.
 Your Employer will deduct the Social Security taxes, and in the case of Roth 401(k) deferrals will deduct income taxes, from your remaining compensation.